Skip to main content

 – The Nuclear Innovation Prize, which aims to highlight and reward excellence in nuclear innovation in this field of research, as well as the quality of the researchers and companies involved.
 There are two specific categories for this prize: 1.
 Nuclear Innovation Prize in safety of reactor systems; and 2.
 Nuclear Innovation Prize in radioactive waste management.
 Applications are now open until October 20, 2021.

-Researchers in EURATOM areas can also find support for the development of their work by applying for Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowships until October 12, 2021.
+Researchers in EURATOM areas can also find support for the development of their work by applying for Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowshipsuntil October 12, 2021.

-The European Atomic Energy Community (EURATOM) was established by the EURATOM Treaty in 1957, guaranteeing the sharing of knowledge, infrastructure and funding for nuclear energy.
-FCT - Foundation for Science and Technology as one of the founding partners of the PERIN network (Portugal in Europe Research and Innovation Network) is responsible for promoting the EURATOM Program in Portugal, as well as ensuring national representation.
-The EURATOM program has a budget of 1.38 billion euros, which is divided into: 583 million euros for indirect research and development actions in the field of fusion; 266 million euros for indirect actions in nuclear fission, safety and radiation protection; and 532 million euros for direct actions undertaken by the Joint Research Center.
+The European Atomic Energy Community (EURATOM) was established by the EURATOM Treaty in 1957, ensuring the sharing of knowledge, infrastructure, and funding for nuclear energy.
+The FCT – Foundation for Science and Technology, as one of the founding partners of the PERIN (Portugal in Europe Research and Innovation Network) network, is responsible for promoting the EURATOM Program in Portugal, also ensuring national representation.
+The EURATOM program has a budget of €1.38 billion, divided into: €583 million for indirect research and development actions in the field of fusion; €266 million for indirect actions in nuclear fission, safety, and radiation protection; and €532 million for direct actions undertaken by the Joint Research Center.

 See the EURATOM page on the FCT website.